Differentially private inference via noisy optimization

 \subsection{Matrix-valued noise for private Hessians}

 It is important for the convergence of the iterations \eqref{eq:Newton} that the matrix $M_n(\theta)=\frac{1}{n}\sum_{i=1}^n\dot\Psi(x_i,\theta)$ be positive definite.
 Since we will use noisy versions of this matrix, we also want to guarantee that the randomized quantities remain positive definite.

-The approach that we will consider exploits the fact that in many M-estimation problems, the matrix $M_n(\theta)$ can be viewed as an empirical covariance matrix of the form $\frac{1}{n}\sum_{i=1}^n a_ia_i^\top$.
+Our approach exploits the fact that in many M-estimation problems, the matrix $M_n(\theta)$ can be viewed as an empirical covariance matrix of the form $\frac{1}{n}\sum_{i=1}^n a_ia_i^\top$.
 An intuitive idea for outputting a differentially private matrix is to add i.i.d.\ noise to each individual component.
 The following result shows that we can indeed add a symmetric matrix with appropriately scaled element-wise i.i.d.\ Gaussian noise \cite[Algorithm 1]{dworketal2014}:

 \begin{lemma} [Matrix Gaussian mechanism] Consider a data matrix $A\in\mathbb{R}^{n\times m}$ such that each row vector $a_i$ satisfies $\|a_i\|_2\leq 1$.
-Further define the function $h(A)=\frac{1}{n}A^\top A$, and let $W$ be a symmetric random matrix whose upper-triangular elements, including the diagonal, are i.i.d.\ $\frac{1}{\mu}N(0,1)$.
+Further define the function $h(A)=\frac{1}{n}A^\top A$, and let $W$ be a symmetric random matrix whose upper-triangular elements, including the diagonal, are i.i.d.\ $\frac{1}{\mu n}N(0,1)$.
 Then the random function $\tilde{h}(A)=h(A)+W$ is $\mu$-GDP. \end{lemma}